MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/publish-content-type.md

 # Publish a content type

-You can publish, unpublish, or republish content types centrally from the SharePoint admin center.
+You can publish, unpublish, or republish content types in the content type hub from the SharePoint admin center.

 **To publish, republish, or unpublish a content type**